 What determines whether a bridge needs to be replaced varies.
 Taylor said in a fall interview that the state follows national guidelines to determine the status of its bridges, which must be inspected every two years.
-A committee of engineers meets every two weeks to discuss which bridges may need attention or to be closed.
+A committee of engineers meets every two weeks to discuss which bridges may closed.